-21 In collective proceedings, are claims opt-in or opt-out?
+21 | In collective proceedings, are claims opt-in or opt-out?

 Swiss law does not provide for collective proceedings such as class actions.
-Where investor-plaintiffs decide to join forces (see 'joinder of parties' in question 20), each investor has to individually decide whether or not he or she wants to participate in such a suit.
+Where investor-plaintiffs decide to join their claims, each investor must decide whether or not he or she wants to participate in the suit.

-As a consequence, there is no issue estoppel and any investor who was not a party to the proceedings would be able to bring his or her lawsuit at a later stage before any Swiss court that has jurisdiction; Swiss law follows the principle of res iudicata, according to which only the parties to the proceedings are bound to the judgment (hence, for an estoppel there must be identities of the parties and identity of the issues).
+As a consequence, there is no issue estoppel and any investor who was not a party to the proceedings would be able to bring his or her lawsuit at a later stage before any Swiss court that has jurisdiction; Swiss law follows the principle of res judicata, according to which only the parties to the proceedings are bound to the judgment (hence, for an estoppel there must be identities of the parties and identity of the issues).